Search

 When deciding where to stay in Osaka, it's important to consider your travel style and budget.

-If you have a little more room in your budget, stay at a traditional ryokan to experience Japanese culture.
+If you have a little more budget, stay at a traditional ryokan to experience Japanese culture.
 Luxury hotels in Osaka are also top-notch, but be prepared for a higher price tag.
-Alternatively, you can find comfortable and clean accommodation at a budget-friendly business hotel, guesthouse, hostel, or capsule hotel.
+Alternatively, you can find comfortable and clean accommodation at a budget-friendly business hotel, guest house, hostel, or capsule hotel.

 To make it easier to choose the right neighbourhood, here are my recommendations: